 MFI by its nature and mandate underwrites credit risk beyond that of commercial lenders.
-While we have a higher risk appetite than commercial lenders, we have clear underwriting criteria which seek to ensure that our borrowers have sufficient repayment capacity and that we are responsible in our lending.
+While we have a higher risk appetite than commercial lenders, we have clear underwriting criteria which seeks to ensure that our borrowers have sufficient repayment capacity and that we are responsible in our lending.

-MFI is a registered charity and is fully compliant with the Charities Governance Code.
-MFI's future vision is to continue to focus on supporting established or expanding small business with loans and mentoring support and aiding job creation in all areas of the country.
-These supports will be delivered through a range of loan products structured to meet the stage of business of our customers or through emergency support funds as required in support of Government policy.
-In this context, in late 2023, as part of the suite of government supports, MFI was pleased to launch a flood relief loan for businesses impacted by the extreme weather events that occurred.
+MFI will continue to focus on supporting established or expanding small business with loans, as well as providing mentoring support and aiding job creation across all areas of the country.
+Startup businesses will also continue to feature.
+These supports will be delivered through a range of loan products structured to meet the stage of our customers' businesses as well as through other funds in support of Government policy.

 None of this would be possible and MFI, as a not-for-profit lender would not exist, without the support MFI receives through the Department of Enterprise, Trade and Employment and the European Investment Fund.
-The Minister for Enterprise, Trade and Employment and their officials at the Department of Enterprise, Trade and Employment provide funding, advice and assistance which are all critical to ensuring the long term success of MFI.
+The Minister for Enterprise, Trade and Employment and his officials at the Department of Enterprise, Trade and Employment provide funding, advice and assistance which are all critical to ensuring the long-term success of MFI.
 They are an integral part of the success of the Microenterprise Loan Fund Scheme.
-I would like to extend our appreciation to the Ministers and their Department fortheir ongoing support throughout 2023.
+I would like to extend our appreciation to the Minister and his Department officials for their ongoing support throughout 2024.

-MFI avails of European Investment Fund support through a number of guarantee products including the European Commission's EU Programme for Employment and Social Innovation (EaSI) and the Pan European Guarantee Fund in response to Covid-19.
-On 29th December 2022 MFI signed the documentation with EIF under the InvestEU Guarantee which provides guarantee cover for loans disbursed over a 3 year period starting in January 2023.
+MFI has availed of European Investment Fund support through a number of guarantee products including the European Commission's EU Programme for Employment and Social Innovation (EaSI) and the Pan European Guarantee Fund in response to Covid-19.
+On 29th December 2022, MFI signed the documentation with EIF under the InvestEU Guarantee which provides guarantee cover for loans disbursed over a 3-year period starting in January 2023.
+The EIF has agreed to extend the InvestEU Guarantee to the end of December 2028 which is currently subject to completion of contract execution.
 These guarantees are integral to our business model and our ability to support vulnerable but essential businesses across Ireland.

-MFI thanks our primary partner, The Local Enterprise Office (LEO) Network, for their ongoing support in assisting microenterprises with their loan applications, business training and mentoring support.
+MFI thanks our primary partner, the Local Enterprise Office (LEO) Network, fortheir ongoing support in assisting microenterprises with their loan applications, business training and mentoring support.
 This mentoring support is vital to the viability and sustainability of our customers.
 We wish the LEOs continued success and look forward to working closer on further joint initiatives.

-MFI acknowledges and appreciates the continued support of our other partners, Bank of Ireland, AIB, and PTSB and the Local Development Companies and organisations such as Udaras na Gaeltachta and Enterprise Ireland.
-Throughout 2023, MFI engaged with a range of additional stakeholders in order to broaden its reach.
-MFI will seek to strengthen and develop these relationships into the future.
+MFI acknowledges and appreciates the continued support of our other partners; AIB, Bank of Ireland and Permanent TSB; and the Local Development Companies and organisations such as Udaras Na Gaeltacht and Enterprise Ireland.
+Throughout 2024, MFI engaged with a range of additional stakeholders in order to broaden its reach.
+MFI will seek to strengthen and develop these relationships into the future as we look to reach those businesses that are commercially viable but have difficulty in securing financing from conventional sources.